Penguins on the beach - photo by Casey Allen - photo by Casey Allen

 Kimberley Rose William’s film Heaven’s Falling was chosen as Best Music Video and Audience Favorite at the 2016 Moondance Film Festival held in Boulder, Colorado.
 Kimberley made this short film for Voices for Biodiversity to use as Voices for Biodiversity’s signature film for the purpose of raising awareness about the causes and adverse effects of biodiversity loss.
 The film also outlines what we as human beings can do to re-connect with nature in order to arrest this loss.
 The Voices for Biodiversity team congratulates Kimberley on her award and thanks her for making this video.

-The Taos News Interviews Tara Lumpkin, President of Voices for Biodiversity
+The Taos News Interviews Tara Lumpkin, Founder of Voices for Biodiversity

 - Aug 19, 2016